Ready Mix Concrete Vs Site Mix Concrete – Which is Better

 To avoid this, admixtures like superplasticizers are added to the concrete to ensure the workability and strength of RMC.

 High-performance water-reducing admixtures and high-range water-reducing superplasticizers are used in RMC if it is to be transported for long distances.
-The former retains the workability of concrete even at ambient temperatures while the later ensures good workability and retains the slump.
+The former retains the workability of concrete even at ambient temperatures while the latter ensures good workability and retains the slump.

 High-performance water-reducing admixtures are: